Miorszx/drive-searchbot/README.md

+# This is made by @miorszx7

+U ALL SUCH A SUS

 # Drive Search Bot

 This is a Telegram bot writen in Python for searching files in Drive.
 Based on [SearchX-bot](https://github.com/SVR666/SearchX-bot)